znep/query-coordinator/common/visualizations/VIF.md

 ```

 ##### `valueRange`
+*The FilterBar controls no longer generate this filter object, as its mixture of inclusive and exclusive behavior is not in line with customer intentions.
+We use the `rangeInclusive` and `rangeExclusive` filter objects instead.*

-The `timeRange` filter describes a partitioning of the set of all rows into those that fall into the specified value range and those that fall outside of it.
+The `valueRange` filter describes a partitioning of the set of all rows into those that fall into the specified value range and those that fall outside of it.
 It is of type `<object>`.
 This object must have the following properties:

 * The `arguments` property specifies the the range with which to partition the data.
 It is of type `<object>`.
 It must contain two properties: